mpsecondacc/98_geometricus_overhaul/src/blog/2023-10-26-spatial-super-vision.md

 Announcement:

 The first set of equipment has been delivered.
-The MMS and GPR from Leica, as well as multi-spectral combination of instruments from Ricopter has been procured.
+The MMS and GPR from Leica, as well as multi-spectral combination of instruments from Ricopter have been procured.

 ![IDS GeoRadar StreamUP](/1_content/capture2-small-.png "IDS GeoRadar StreamUP")